sakurazz/algorithms-with-illustrations/cornerstone/array.md

 ## 最佳实践

 - [libraries]((https://i.imgur.com/VNGOnCx.png))
+- preprocess:
+	- sort the array first
+	- hashing (val -> index)
+	- a prefix/suffix sum/product
+- search
+	- sliding window / two pointers
+	- use **index** instead of slicing when possible (O(1) vs O(n))
+	- binary search
 	- out of bounds
-- sort the array first
-- pre-computation: hashing or a prefix/suffix sum/product
 	- array used as a hashmap
-- sliding window
-- two pointers
-- use **index** instead of slicing when possible (O(1) vs O(n))
+- access / change
 	- processing the element from the back
 	- simulate
-- binary search

 ### out of bounds